openwpm/OpenWPM/README.md

 Installation
 ------------

-OpenWPM has been developed and tested on Ubuntu 14.04/16.04.
+OpenWPM is a Python 3 application developed and tested for Ubuntu 18.04.
+Python 2 is not supported.
 An installation script, `install.sh` is included to install both the system and python dependencies automatically.
 A few of the python dependencies require specific versions, so you should install the dependencies in a virtual environment if